-Birds have appeared in literature for centuries.
-How many of these references do you recognize?
+Birds have appeared in books for centuries, from Shakespeare to Edgar Allan Poe.
+How many of these birds in famous birds in literature do you recognize?

 2. In Act 3, Scene 5 of William Shakespeare’s Romeo and Juliet, the title characters gently argue over where they hear a nightingale or a lark.